afcarl/what-science-one-did-to-my-brain/slides.md

 ---

+# Pokemon heights and weights

+- Go to the following URL: `http://goo.gl/94i0rq`
+- Enter as many height/weight combinations as you have/can.

+---

+# Live code

+---

 # Science as measurement

-- T1 Bamfield: Starfish flipping.
+> - T1 Bamfield: Starfish flipping.
-- T2 Measurement: Antimicrobial properties of traditional Chinese herb extracts.
+> - T2 Measurement: Antimicrobial properties of traditional Chinese herb extracts.

 ---

 # Science as Measurement

-- Taking an engineering approach to measurement in the life sciences.
+> - Taking an engineering approach to measurement in the life sciences.
     - Systematically measuring how mutations affect phenotype.
     - Deep learning algorithms to learn mapping from
     - Modelling error in measurement and propagating through phenotype predictions.
-- Thinking at Scale: How much viral drug resistance is out there?
+> - Thinking at Scale: How much viral drug resistance is out there?

 ---

 # Conclusion

-- Think in scales, and think at scale.
-- Learn how to measure with precision, and quantify your uncertainty.
-- Have fun, it'll be great, you'll all do fine.
+- Participate, teach one another, learn from one another.
+-